ataeiamirhosein/paypart/README.md

+# PAYPART

-# paypart [an iranian payment method for your business]
+[an iranian payment method for your business]

 you have a business with a website that you need top up the deposit of your users on that with iranian bank accounts.